PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ```
 file = open()
-# do some stuff with f
+# do some stuff with file
 file.close()

 lock.acquire()